 Egypt

-American University in Cairo in-classroom support, with dedicated volunteer teams running courses and curriculum among student groups to provide personalized support and care.
+American University in Cairo in-classroom support with shared library and devices, with dedicated volunteer teams running courses and curriculum among student groups to provide personalized support and care and build communities.

 Student support and wellbeing: